ga-dc/wdi8/weekly-updates.md

   Link to Calendar:
   - http://ga-dc.github.io/wdi8/calendar.html
 - Outcomes Event & Details
-  - Tuesday, February 23rd from 10:00AM-12:00 noon (Classroom 5)
+  - Tuesday, March 1st from 10:00AM-12:00 noon (Classroom 5)
-    - Finding Your Voice & Defining Your Brand
+    - The Winning Resume Package
-    Your brand is your value proposition.
-It is important to understand who you are as a professional in your chosen field.
-It is what makes you uniquely qualified over candidates who are just merely qualified based solely on hard skills.
-This      is what makes you different than any other candidates and allows you to stand out from the crowd.
-These differentiators,     when coupled with your hard skills, translate into employable skills that define you as a professional.
+   Learn how to craft a resume that gets callbacks and have the resume Package that wins!
+We will tackle LinkedIn and Social Media too!
   - Assignments/Deliverables
     - Outcomes Student Action Plan: What’s My Brand?
 Worksheet
     - Free Personality Test